Why Dogs Lick Their Privates

 Is licking private parts ever acceptable?

-In the dog world, a moderate degree of licking is part of normal grooming behavior.
-For example, a male or female dog may lick the genital area after urinating as a means of cleaning the area.
+In the dog world, a moderate amount of licking is part of normal grooming behavior.
+For example, a male or female dog may lick the genital area after urinating to clean the area.
 When this is the case, licking is only related to elimination and is not persistent.
 Just a quick swipe of the area takes care of business.

 It is not as common for dogs to lick the anal area after eliminating; however, if the stool is sticky or watery, the dog may feel the need to tidy up a bit.
 Normal, firm bowel movements are not usually followed by licking.